Outdoor Instructor | Writing a CV

-Over the last few years Land & Wave has advertised lots of new jobs, from trainee instructors through to operations managers.
+Over the last few years Land & Wave has advertised lots of new jobs, from Trainee Instructors through to General Managers.

 We’ve had thousands of CV’s sent to us; a few have been amazing, lots have been OK and some have been just plain awful.

-In the hope that we can make things a little easier for applicants and employers alike, we thought we’d pass on our 5 golden rules for CV perfection.
+In the hope that we can make things a little easier for applicants and employers, we thought we’d pass on our 5 golden rules for CV perfection.

 Keep it Short.
 Keep it Concise.